Biography of The Right Worshipful Lord of The Bailiwick of Ennerdale

 acknowledged across Europe, Asia, and Africa.

-White House Presidential Scholars, a Civil Service Commissioner and an Airport Commissioner for the City of Colorado Springs—one of the largest and
+House Presidential Scholars, a Civil Service Commissioner and an Airport Commissioner for the City of Colorado Springs—one of the largest and most

-most influential cities in the USA.
-Unanimously elected by the City Council, Commissioner Mentz helps
+influential cities in the USA.
+Unanimously elected by the City Council, Commissioner Mentz helps oversee a

 Space Force, which together generate over $6 billion annually in economic impact.